aggression-to-the-mean/AttM/For-The-People/_posts/2021-02-16-How-Accurate-are-Fight-Odds.md

 we could use Inferential Statistics to predict how well the odds will perform in future match-ups and determine our confidence in those predictions.

-STAY TUNED!
-I will be making use of Inferential Statistics in future posts.

 <br>